HAR697: Using Policy to Strengthen Health Systems

 In the module, policy is interpreted broadly as ‘purposeful and deliberate actions’ through which efforts can be made to reshape or address issues within public health systems (cf. Gilson, 2012).
 Public health systems are understood both as public health systems (covering for example health protection, health promotion and health care public health) and, more narrowly, as health care systems.
 The module is suitable for students with broad public health and health care knowledge, but also for those with more limited experience.

 Aims & Objectives

 The module aims to:

-• Provide critical insight into policy efforts to strengthen health systems in different contexts;
+• Provide critical insight into policy efforts to strengthen public health systems in different contexts;

 • Develop a critical appreciation of how health systems in particular contexts might be strengthened through policy initiatives

 On satisfactory completion of the course, students will be able to:

 - Assess current issues facing public health systems in different national and local contexts and policy initiatives to address them;

 - Identify and critically evaluate how different factors (historical, social, economic/financial, technological and political) shape and influence policies and public health system development at global, national and sub-national levels;